ideapark/career/doc/misc/yaml/spec.md

 (“getNextEvent()”) and output (“sendNextEvent()”) one-pass interfaces.
 Together, these enable YAML to support the processing of large documents (e.g. transaction logs) or continuous streams (e.g. feeds from a production machine).

+### Relation to JSON

+Both JSON and YAML aim to be human readable data interchange formats.
+However, JSON and YAML have different priorities.
+JSON’s foremost design goal is simplicity and universality.
+Thus, JSON is trivial to generate and parse, at the cost of reduced human readability.
+It also uses a lowest common denominator information model, ensuring any JSON data can be easily processed by every modern programming environment.

+In contrast, YAML’s foremost design goals are human readability and support for serializing arbitrary native data structures.
+Thus, YAML allows for extremely readable files, but is more complex to generate and parse.
+In addition, YAML ventures beyond the lowest common denominator data types, requiring more complex processing when crossing between different programming environments.

+YAML can therefore be viewed as a natural superset of JSON, offering improved human readability and a more complete information model.
+This is also the case in practice; every JSON file is also a valid YAML file.
+This makes it easy to migrate from JSON to YAML if/when the additional features are required.

+JSON's RFC4627 requires that mappings keys merely “SHOULD” be unique, while YAML insists they “MUST” be.
+Technically, YAML therefore complies with the JSON spec, choosing to treat duplicates as an error.
+In practice, since JSON is silent on the semantics of such duplicates, the only portable JSON files are those with unique keys, which are therefore valid YAML files.

+It may be useful to define a intermediate format between YAML and JSON.
+Such a format would be trivial to parse (but not very human readable), like JSON.
+At the same time, it would allow for serializing arbitrary native data structures, like YAML.
+Such a format might also serve as YAML’s "canonical format".
+Defining such a “YSON” format (YSON is a Serialized Object Notation) can be done either by enhancing the JSON specification or by restricting the YAML specification.
+Such a definition is beyond the scope of this specification.